tmopencell/labvision/README.md

 Chapters:
 1. Setting up onboard camera
 2. Setting up webcams
+3. Python and OpenCV
-3. Controlling an external lamp
+4. Controlling an external lamp
-4. Scripting and automating
+5. Scripting and automating
-5. Streaming to the web
+6. Streaming to the web

 #### 1. On Board Camera